jamiefhill/js-react-test/README.md

 `docker-compose up --build`

 You may not need to build on subsequent runs.
 You can optionally run it with `-d` to detatch it from the terminal, however for development purposes its good to see terminal log output as the system is running.

+### Tests

+With jest installed globally:

+To run tests, ensure system is running with `docker-compose up`

+On a local terminal in the root directory:

+`jest --coverage`

+`jest <test-pattern-match>`

 ### Shut down